tandynhd/tandynhd/README.md

  ### Projects<br />

 Here are a few highlights of my ongoing projects:<br />
-🌐 ImpressionsOne: An AI based web application built with Flask and React that allows users to Generate, Enhance and Analyse thumbnail images.<br />
+🌐 ImpressionsOne: An AI based web application built with Flask and React that allows users to Generate, Enhance and Analyse thumbnails.<br />

 ### Interests<br />